EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*

 *Acceptance criteria:*
-- Performance validation tests for the API - to be able to download archived GeoTiffs via API and to be able to download real-time GeoTiffs via API with the defined timeliness and availability.
+- Performance validation tests for the API - to be able to download archived GeoTiffs (composites) via API and to be able to download real-time GeoTiffs via API with the defined timeliness and availability.

 *Consequences and decisions:*
 - Sets system requirement of authorized access for data for prioritising data flow